 Natural history studies have suggested differences in survival between men and women in a broad spectrum of heart failure (HF) severity [1-4].
 The Framingham Heart Study found that the prognosis for women was better than for men after the onset of signs of HF [1,2].
 In patients with acute coronary syndrome (ACS), women have a worse prognosis than men, but the adverse course was attributed to their baseline characteristics and not to gender per se [5,6].
-Indeed, it is well established that the presence of HF during ACS is one of the most important clinical manifestations leading to adverse outcomes [6,7].
-Nonetheless, the relationship between gender and HF for adverse prognosis after ACS has not been thoroughly examined, especially in the long

-ACS reported no data on the relationship between gender and HF [12].
-Our aim was to investigate prospectively the gender-based differences in the association between HF during ACS and post-discharge, long term CV mortality.
-2. Methods term.
-Studies have focused on gender differences for adverse outcomes associated with age, type of ACS, or treatment [8-11].
-Furthermore, a recent overview of the current understanding of possible gender differences in cardiovascular (CV) risk factors, therapy, and prognosis of
+Indeed, it is well established that the presence of HF during ACS is one of the most. important clinical manifestations leading to adverse outcomes [6,7].
+Nonetheless, the relationship between gender and HF for adverse prognos is after ACS has not been thoroughly examined, especially in the long term, Studies have focused on gender differences for adverse outcomes associated with age, type of ACS, or treatment [8-11].
+Furthermore, a recent overview of the current understanding of possible gender differences in cardiovascular (CV) risk factors, therapy, and prognosis of ACS reported no data on the relationship between gender and HF [12].
+Our aim was to investigate prospectively the gender-based differences in the association between HF during ACS and post-discharge, longterm CV mortality.

 2.1.
-Patients
+Potients

-The Adria, Bassano, Conegliano, and Padova Hospital Study on Heart Disease (the ABC Study on ACS) is an ongoing, prospective investigation designed to reflect, as closely as possible, an unbiased population of patients with ACS.
-The sample includes Gaucasian patients with definite
+The Adria, Bassano, Conegliano, and Padova Hospital Study on Heart.
+Disease (the ABC Study on ACS) is an ongoing, prospective investigation designed to reflect, as closely as possible, an unbiased population of patients with ACS.
+The sample includes Caucasian patients with definite http://doi.doi.org/10.1016/Uricard.2016.06085 0167-5273/02016 Exervier Ireland Ltd, All rights reserved.

-(the ABC-3 Study on Heart Disease)
+(the ABC-3\ Study on Heart Disease)

-(Adria, Bassano, Conegliano, and Padova Hospitals)
+Bassano, Conegliano, and Padova Hospitals)

-Corresponding author at: Cardiology Department, ConegTano General Hospital, Via Briga ta Bisagno, 31015 ConegTana, (TV), Italy, E-mail address gibber/Allicolt (G. Berton).
+\ Corresponding author at: Cardinleyy Department, Conegliano General Hospital, Via Brisa ta Bisagno, 31015 Gross Earro, (TV), Italy, E-mail address: stubes@alice.in (C. ferton ).